whenever5225/GraphANNS/README.md

 ## Background

-Approximate nearest neighbor search (ANNS) is a task that finds the approximate nearest neighbors among a high-dimensional dataset for a query via a well-designed index.
+Approximate Nearest Neighbor Search(ANNS) is a task that finds the approximate nearest neighbors among a high-dimensional dataset for a query via a well-designed index.
 According to the index adopted, the existing ANNS algorithms can be divided into four major types: hashing-based; tree-based; quantization-based; and graph-based algorithms.
 Recently, graph-based algorithms have emerged as a highly effective option for ANNS.
 Thanks to graph-based ANNS algorithms' extraordinary ability to express neighbor relationships, they only need to evaluate fewer points of dataset to receive more accurate results, comparing to other categories.

 ## Install

 This project supports MacOS, Linux, and Windows platforms, requiring [CGraph](https://github.com/ChunelFeng/CGraph).
-You can download this project by runing the following instructions.
+You can download this project by running the following instructions.

 ```
 git clone --recursive https://github.com/whenever5225/GraphANNS.git